 Use your headlights to illuminate the road.

 The best way to avoid a car accident is to use your headlights.
 Even though your headlights are probably working fine, there are some things you can do to ensure that they’re always working to the best of their ability.
-It would help if you put your headlights on a high beam on a rainy night.
-When you’regoingsunny days, you’ll want to turn off the high beams.
+It would help to put your headlights on a high beam on a rainy night.
+You’ll want to turn off the high beams when you’re going on sunny days.

 Keep your windshield clean.

-When iYouorget about cleaning your windshield.
-This is a simple tip, but it is often overlooked.
+This is a simple tip when you forget about cleaning your windshield, but it is often overlooked.
 Looking at the image above, you can see the wipers barely clear off the windshield.
 It’s when it’s foggy and rainy that it is just not possible.

-If you wipe your windshield, make sure you use a dry cloth, not a wet one.
+If you wipe your windshield, use a dry cloth, not a wet one.
 Wet towels can cause water to freeze on the windshield, reducing visibility.

 Be careful if there is limited visibility.